Pay Stubs and Direct Deposit Complete 2025 Guide

 Why Pay Stubs Still Matter in a Paperless Payroll System

-Even with the convenience of direct deposit, pay stubs remain critical for employees.
+Even with direct deposit, pay stubs remain critical for employees.
 The deposit itself does not explain deductions, tax withholdings, or employer contributions.
 A pay stub provides transparency and accountability for every paycheck.
 Here’s why they matter:

 • Accurate Tax Reporting: Shows withholdings for federal, state, and local taxes.